jsquyres/ompi/docs/faq/building-open-mpi.rst

 another path, such as ``/opt/openmpi-version`` (or whatever is appropriate for your system).

+The :ref:`where to install
+<faq-building-open-mpi-where-to-install-label>` FAQ question contains
-The :ref:`where to install <faq-building-where-to-install-label>` FAQ question constans some suggestions on where to install Open MPI.
+some suggestions on where to install Open MPI.

 /////////////////////////////////////////////////////////////////////////

-.. _faq-building-where-to-install-label:
+.. _faq-building-open-mpi-where-to-install-label:

 Where should I install Open MPI?
 --------------------------------